-Many household products release volatile organic compounds (VOCs) that can cause respiratory problems.VOCs such as formaldehyde can be found in carpets, paints, cleaning products, and furnishings.
-One of the best ways to reduce your exposure to VOCs is by making sure your home has adequate ventilation.
+One of the best ways to reduce your exposure to VOCs is to make sure your home has adequate ventilation.

 - When painting inside your home, open the windows for fresh air. - If you install new carpeting or furniture, air out the rooms with fans before moving back in. - Use extra ventilation when cleaning or using glues or permanent markers.